top of page

 • 3 min read

-Our adventure began in Manchester, where the post-Christmas sales still hummed with energy.
-The city felt like it was shaking off the last scraps of tinsel, shop windows glowing and bags slowly filling with bargains we absolutely convinced ourselves we needed.
+Our New Year's adventure began in Manchester, where the post-Christmas sales still hummed with energy.
+The city felt like it was shaking off the last scraps of tinsel.
+Shop windows glowed, and bags slowly filled with bargains we absolutely convinced ourselves we needed.
 It was the perfect launchpad: busy, bright, and buzzing with that in-between-week magic where time feels slightly untethered.

-From there, we traded pavements for promenades and headed to Blackpool.
+From there, our New Year's adventure, we traded pavements for promenades and headed to Blackpool.
 The sea air hit first, sharp and refreshing, followed swiftly by laughter and chaos at the Sandcastle Waterpark.
 There’s something wonderfully rebellious about splashing around in swimsuits while winter grips the rest of the country.
 Chlorine, echoes, and pure fun warmed us better than any coat.

 History called us inland to Lancaster, where cobbled streets led us straight into the shadows of Lancaster Castle.
 Wandering its thick stone walls, we dipped into tales of witch trials and darker chapters of the past.
 The air felt heavier there, stories clinging to the stone, and it was impossible not to feel a shiver that had nothing to do with the cold.